powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/core-problem-filler.md

 ### Shrinking the allowed range

-** The following equations are used to mitigate diverging behaviors that may occur due to non linearity.**
+<span style='color: forestgreen;'>The following equations are used to mitigate diverging behaviors that may occur due to non linearity.</span>
 If parameter [ra-range-shrinking](../../../parameters/implementation-specific-parameters.md#ra-range-shrinking) is enabled, the allowed range for range actions is shrunk after each iteration according to the following constraints: